focusaurus/peterlyons.com/app/work/js-debug/js-debug.md

 # Debugging Server Side node.js (v8-inspector)

-As of node.js v6.3.0 there's (experimental) support for debugging via the chrome developer tools inspector built right into node core.
+As of node.js v6.3.0 and newer there's support for debugging via the chrome developer tools inspector built right into node core.
 No need for helper modules from npm and no need for a separate node-inspector server.

-To debug a server, run it with `node --inspect server.js`.
-Node will print out a URL that starts `chrome-devtools://devtools/remote/serve_file…`.
-Open that link in Google Chrome and you're ready to debug.
+To debug a server:

+1. run it with `node --inspect server.js`.
+1. in chrome, open a tab with `chrome://inspect` address
+1. Click "Open dedicated DevTools for Node" (Look at the bottom of the "Devices" section)

-If you need to debug a crash during the initial program load, you can use `node --inspect --debug-brk server.js` to tell the debugger to immediately pause at the start of the program so you can step through and find any early startup bugs.
+If you need to debug a crash during the initial program load, you can use `node --inspect-brk server.js` to tell the debugger to immediately pause at the start of the program so you can step through and find any early startup bugs.

 Under the hood, here's what's happening.